Sneaky Speed Cleaning

 - Scoop up all debris on the floor or on the sofa in the main living areas where your visitor is likely to go and dump it in a washing basket.
 Put this in your bedroom and put the things in it away before you go to bed/as soon as the visitor has gone.

 - Vacuum the floor.
 If the floor is grotty, it makes the whole house look grotty.
-Again, if time is an issue, do the main living areas of the house and forget the bedrooms for now.
+A good move would be booking a same day carpet cleaning in Barnet (if you live in Barnet that is, of course) Again, if time is an issue, do the main living areas of the house and forget the bedrooms for now.

 - Get rid of dirty dishes.
 While a few pots and pans out on the kitchen bench soaking are OK – especially if you have been preparing a meal for your visitor – stacks and stacks of dirty cups and plates are a no-no. Put these through the dishwasher if you have one.
 If not, wash one load of not-so-dirty things and leave them to drip-dry with a teatowel over them.
 The rest can be disguised by the pots and pans used for cooking.